StanleyBrooks/MeteoriteProject/README.md

 > 3) json - for the world graph (json data creates country borders)
 > 4) matplotlib - to graph data
 > 5) numpy - to help process and graph data
-> 6) pandas - to help clean and graph data
+> 6) pandas - to help clean and graph data (I found the pandas dataframe to be very helpful while cleaning and interacting with the dataset)
-> 7) requests - used to gather json data from website
+> 7) requests - used to gather json data from website (for bokeh patches of country boarders)
 > 8) sqlite3 - to create and interact with a sqlite database

-additional notes:
+How to run the project:

-> Put the following files in the same dir:
+1) > Put the following files in the same dir:
 > 1) create_sql.py
 > 2) graphs.py
-> 3) Meteorite_Landings.csv
+> 3) Meteorite_Landings.csv -This is a copy of the dataset that be downloaded at https://data.nasa.gov/Space-Science/Meteorite-Landings/ak9y-cwf9.
+> This csv file is not edited during the process, it is loaded into a sqlite database where all cleaning and calculations take place.
 > 4) ProjectRUN.py
 > 5) world_map.py
 > 6) README.MD

-* there must also be a folder named 'graphs' in the main directory, it can be empty
+2) * there must also be a folder named 'graphs' in the main directory, it can be empty

-* RUN the script ProjectRUN.py
+3) * RUN the script ProjectRUN.py

-* The terminal will give you further information on script, create sql database and output graphs to ./graphs
+4) * The terminal will give you further information on script, create an sqlite database and output graphs to ./graphs

 #### Outline of Project & Project Requirements